enzo-project/enzo-dev/doc/manual/source/user_guide/CosmologicalInitialConditions.rst

 Grid Parameters: Advanced
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+**MaximumInitialRefinementLevel**
+    Used for multi-grid (nested) initial code generation.
+This
+    parameter speciesi the level (0-based) that the initial conditions
+    should be generated to.
+So, for example, setting it to 1
+    generates the top grid and one additional level of refinement.
+    Note that the additional levels are nested, keeping at least one
+    coarse cell between the edge of a coarse grid and its refined grid.
+    Default: 0
+**RefineRegionLeftEdge, RefineRegionRightEdge**
+    Species the left and right corners of the region that should be
+    refined using the AutomaticSubgridGeneration method (see above
+    parameter).
+Default: 0 0 0 - 1 1 1
+**NewCenterFloat**
+    Indicates that the final grid should be recenter so that this point
+    is the new center (0.5 0.5 0.5) of the grid.
 **MaxDims**
     All dimensions are specified as one to three numbers deliminated by
     spaces (and for those familiar with the KRONOS or ZEUS method of